gbarnabic/string-of-timestamp-differences/README.md

 # string-of-timestamp-differences
-Given two java datetime stamps return a string that shows the differences in years, months, days, hour, minutes, seconds, milliseconds
+Given two java datetime stamps return a string that shows the differences in years, months, days, hour, minutes, seconds, milliseconds.
+You can pass in unit string arrays to accomidate different languages.

 Returns a string representing the time difference between two dates rounded to the unit precision.